francoposa/francoposa.io/content/resources/infra-ops/kubernetes-k3s-digital-ocean-1.md

 > infrastructure.

 With that in mind, follow the [Create Droplet Quickstart](https://docs.digitalocean.com/products/droplets/quickstart/).
-The size of the droplet does not matter much for this tutorial - the $5 droplet option is plenty for any testing or learning scenario, and k3s is intended to run in resource-constrained environments.
+The size of the droplet does not matter much for this tutorial;
+the $5 droplet option is plenty for any testing or learning scenario, and k3s is intended to run in resource-constrained environments.

+Be sure to select an SSH key for the droplet.
+Ansible and similar tools use SSH keys by default.
+SSH passwords are generally considered less secure than SSH keys, and we will disable SSH password login on our servers as part of the recommended initial configuration process.

+## 2. Configure Server User Access